-55 Years Ago: The Byrds Release ‘Sweetheart of the Rodeo’
+55 Years Ago: The Byrds Go Country on ‘Sweetheart of the Rodeo’

-Not that there was anything wrong with The Notorious Byrd Brothers; it’s one of the group’s best works.
-But the record-buying public, which gave the band a pair of No. 1 singles only three years earlier, was growing less interested in the Byrds' exploratory nature as 1968 rolled around.
+Not that there was anything wrong with The Notorious Byrd Brothers; it was one of their best works.
+But the record-buying public, which gave the band a pair of No. 1 singles only three years earlier, was suddenly growing less interested in the Byrds' exploratory nature.

-By the middle of the year, with both Crosby and drummer Michael Clarke gone, Roger McGuinn and Chris Hillman, the only members left, began eyeing their future.
+With both Crosby and drummer Michael Clarke now gone, Roger McGuinn and Chris Hillman were the only original members left – and they began eyeing their future.
 They had dipped into country music on The Notorious Byrd Brothers, and McGuinn wanted to expand the concept on an entire album based on the sounds of Americana – bluegrass, Western swing, jazz.
 The problem was that he and Hillman couldn't do it alone.

-So they recruited Hillman's cousin Kevin Kelley on drums and a young singer-songwriter named Gram Parsons, who led the country-rock psychedelic group the International Submarine Band, on guitar, keyboards and vocals.
-The sessions would be rounded out with various studio musicians playing banjo, fiddle and pedal-steel guitar.
+So they recruited Hillman's cousin Kevin Kelley on drums and a young singer-songwriter named Gram Parsons (who'd led a country-rock psychedelic group called the International Submarine Band) on guitar, keyboards and vocals.
+The sessions would be rounded out with various studio musicians on banjo, fiddle and pedal-steel guitar.